Talk for Schmidt Program on Artificial Intelligence, Emerging Technologies, and National Power

 Part 2: An Example – Biological Robots

-Advantages and Disadvantages of Clones or Avatars
+Advantages and Disadvantages of Bio-logics

-There are clear advantages to employing clones or biological robots over traditional machines or autonomous AI.
+There are clear advantages to employing biological robots over traditional machines or autonomous AI.
 For one, these entities could be biologically adapted to harsh environments, allowing them to survive in conditions that would be fatal to both humans and standard robots.
 They could be designed with specific sensory capabilities, cognitive processing abilities, and physical forms optimized for a wide range of missions.

 Additionally, these beings could be expendable, reducing the ethical concerns associated with sending sentient beings on dangerous missions.
 As they are cloned or "manufactured" with specific parameters, the loss of one unit would be inconsequential to their creators.
 Furthermore, if these beings are simply following programmed instructions without sentience, it alleviates the moral implications of using them as mere tools.